rebplane/msc/docs/source/4_expressions/expressions.rst

 Short Circuit
 -----------------------------

-In the case of the logical operators, the expression will short circuit whenever the ex- pression has gathered enough info about the result.
+In the case of the logical operators, the expression will short circuit whenever the expression has gathered enough info about the result.
 For example, assuming function() returns a Boolean:

 .. code-block:: python